failsafe-lib/failsafe/whos-using.md

 title: Notable Users
 ---

-# Notable Users
+# Who's Using Failsafe

 Many projects, organizations, and governments use Failsafe.
-Feel free to [edit](https://github.com/jhalterman/failsafe/edit/gh-pages/resources/notable-users.md) this page and add your project or organization.
+If you're a happy user, feel free to [edit](https://github.com/jhalterman/failsafe/edit/gh-pages/notable-users.md) this page and add your project or organization.

 ## Projects